TheForbiddenAi/GameFinder/README.md

 config.getEnabledPlatforms().add(Platform.STEAM);
 config.getEnabledPlatforms().add(Platform.GOG);
 ```
 The above lines will enable all platforms.
-To retrieve games there are two options:
+To retrieve games, there are two options:

 The first way (and the recommended way) is to call the retrieveGamesAsync method.
 As the name implies, this will retrieve games asynchronously.